nus-cs2103/website-base/admin/tp-tasks-fragment.md

 1. **we should have a clear overall direction** (e.g., target user, value proposition), and,
 1. **we should start each iteration with a clear, detailed, and precise plan of the intended outcome of _that_ iteration**.

-**Even the plan of the current iteration can change as the iteration progresses** (e.g., if we realize we underestimated the effort required for that iteration), but that would be a case of 'changing the current iteration plan', not a case of 'making it up as we go'.
+**The plan of the current iteration _can_ change as the iteration progresses** (e.g., if we realize we underestimated the effort required for that iteration), but that would be a case of 'changing the current iteration plan', not a case of 'making it up as we go'.
 </box>
 </div>
 {#====================================================================================================================#}